Guide

 3. Give email addresses more carefully than money.
 The FTC's first advice for getting less spam is to check how companies will use your address before you hand it over (FTC).

-If your inbox is deep past the point where per-email cleanup feels possible, start with the biggest senders in Gmail's Manage subscriptions view — it sorts by frequency, so the top ten unsubscribes remove the most future mail.
+If your inbox is deep past the point where per-email cleanup feels possible, start with the biggest senders in Gmail's Manage subscriptions view — it sorts by frequency, so the top of the list identifies where successful opt-outs could remove the most future volume.
 Then work toward a system that ends: how to reach inbox zero.

 Where does Flick fit in?